mariia-kovsharova/ngx-openapi-forms/README.md

 ### Usage
 1. In terminal type `angular-openapi-form-gen --input <path-to-openapi> --output <output-dir-path>`.
 All params are required.
-2. The lib will parse your open-api file than creates one file per model in description.
-The created `model.ts` file will contain Angular exported as default FormGroup with FormControls and FormArrays from open-api model, including validation from open-api.
+2. The lib will parse your open-api file than create one file per top-level model of "object" type in the description.
+3. The created `model.ts` file will contain exported as default Angular FormGroup with FormControls and FormArrays from the open-api model, including validation.

 ### Important note
-You should import deep copy of generated FormGroup object to avoid unexpected behavior.
+You should import a deep copy of the generated FormGroup object to avoid unexpected behavior.
 For expample, use *cloneDeep* method from [lodash](https://lodash.com/docs)

 ### Example